merll/docker-map/docs/guide/containers/actions.rst

 Basic container commands
 ------------------------
-:class:`~dockermap.map.client.MappingDockerClient` uses a policy class, that transforms the container configurations and their current state into actions on the client, along with keyword arguments accepted by `docker-py`.
-The default, :class:`~dockermap.map.policy.resume.ResumeUpdatePolicy` supports the following methods.
+:class:`~dockermap.map.client.MappingDockerClient` provides as set of configurable commands, that transform the container configurations and their current state into actions on the client, along with keyword arguments accepted by `docker-py`.
+By default it supports the following methods:

 * :meth:`~dockermap.map.client.MappingDockerClient.create` resolves all dependency containers to be created prior to the current one.
 First, `attached` volumes are created (see :ref:`attached-volumes`) of the dependency containers.